Urology Physician Salary 2026

 • Best for: Physicians prioritizing schedule flexibility while maintaining strong earnings

-• 8 days per month
+• 8 days per month, 96 days per year

 • 8 hours per day